Tony Benn: Retirement and final years, 2001–2014

 Benn headed the "coalition of resistance", a group which was opposed to the UK austerity programme.
 In interviews in 2010 with Amy Goodman on Democracy Now! and 2013 with Afshin Rattansi on RT UK, Benn claimed that the actions of New Labour in the leadup to and aftermath of the Iraq War were such that the former Prime Minister Tony Blair should be tried for war crimes.
 Benn also claimed in 2010 that Blair had lost the "trust of the nation" regarding the war in Iraq.

 In 2012, Benn was awarded an honorary degree from Goldsmiths, University of London.
 He was also the honorary president of the Goldsmiths Students' Union, who successfully campaigned for him to retract comments dismissing the Julian Assange rape allegations.
 In February 2013, Benn was among those who gave their support to the People's Assembly in a letter published by The Guardian newspaper.
 He gave a speech at the People's Assembly Conference held at Westminster Central Hall on 22 June 2013.

-Benn was consistently one of the most vocal critics of British membership of the European Union in Parliament, citing the EU's "democratic deficit" as a main point of contempt.
 In 2013, Benn reiterated his previous opposition to European integration.
 Speaking to the Oxford Union on the alleged overshadowing of the EU debate by "UKIP and Tory backbenchers", he said:

 I took the view that having fought [Europeans in the Second World War] that we should now work with them, and co-operate, and that was my first thought about it.
 Then how I saw how the European Union was developing, it was very obvious that what they had in mind was not democratic. ...
 And the way that Europe has developed is that the bankers and the multinational corporations have got very powerful positions, and if you come in on their terms, they will tell you what you can and cannot do.
 And that is unacceptable.
 My view about the European Union has always been not that I am hostile to foreigners, but that I am in favour of democracy ...
 I think they're building an empire there, they want us to be a part of their empire and I don't want that.